-Asphyxiation can occur in any confined area or insufficiently ventilated location where nitrogen can be present; danger begins when oxygen content is less than 19.5% in the air (normal content being approximately 21% by mole or volume).
-This potential hazard can exist in a top-fired steam reformer penthouse during startup when nitrogen flows through the tubes and can leak.
+Asphyxiation can occur in any confined area or insufficiently ventilated location; danger begins when oxygen content is less than 19.5% in the air (normal content being approximately 21% by mole or volume).
+For example, this hazard can exist in a top-fired steam reformer penthouse during startup when nitrogen flowing through the tubes leaks.